Zelenskiy says he is not sure Putin is alive, in Davos speech

-At the remote Ukrainian Breakfast hosted as part of the Davos 2023 forum, Ukrainian President Volodymyr Zelensky expressed doubt about the possibility of peace talks with Russia — and whether Vladimir Putin is still “alive.”
+At the remote Ukrainian Breakfast hosted as part of the Davos 2023 forum, Ukrainian President Volodymyr Zelenskiy expressed doubt about the possibility of peace talks with Russia – and whether Vladimir Putin is still “alive.”

 “I don’t quite understand,” he said, “whom to talk to, and what about.
 I’m not sure that this “president of Russia” – who poses against a green screen every now and then – that this is really him.
 I cannot make out if he’s really alive, whether it’s him making decisions or someone else.
 What circle of people is it?
 I have no information.”